Practitioners

 Wilderness Act being signed

-In addition to the Wilderness Act (being signed into law above), a multitude of laws and administrative policies affect wilderness management today.
-Below are a few of the most important acts of Congress, listed in chronological order, relating to management of the National Wilderness Preservation System.
-While some acts directly affect the wilderness system or specific areas within the system, others prescribe measures that influence wilderness management.
-The intent and direction of all applicable laws must be met in wilderness.
-To download copies of these and other wilderness-related laws, visit the law library
+In addition to the Wilderness Act of 1964, numerous laws and administrative policies influence wilderness management today.
+Below are key acts of Congress, listed chronologically, that pertain to managing the National Wilderness Preservation System.
+Some laws directly impact the system or specific areas within it, while others guide broader wilderness management practices.
+All applicable laws must be adhered to in wilderness stewardship.
+To access these and other wilderness-related laws, visit the law library

 General Mining Act (1872)